RimzhimTewari/cadd-capstone-molecular-docking/results/binding_site/results.md

 ## Selected Binding Pocket
 I chose the pocket P_0 for further analysis because it overlapped with the region containing the co-crystallized ligand.
+The 7SFB crystal structure contains the co-crystallized inhibitor 90U (ML101) along with additional hetero residues such as PEG and PGE.
+During binding site analysis, the predicted pocket P_0 showed strong overlap with the region occupied by the co-crystallized ligand, supporting its selection as the primary docking region for further analysis.
 |Pocket ID | Volume (Å³) | Surface Area (Å²) | Drug Score | Simple Score |
 |---|---|---|---|---|
 | **P_0** |  642.94 | 776.96 | **0.75** | 0.44 |